-

 Start with your light colors first and work up to dark colors for layers or designs on top.
 Light colors generally do not show as well on a dark background.

 CREATE Pottery Shop will dip your pieces in a clear glaze before we fire it.
-If you do have a thin application or leave any areas unpainted, your piece will still be food safe and safe to hand wash .
-Note: party animals or other items with small openings may not be glazed inside.
-If your item chips or has any exposed bare bisque, it will not be food safe or washable.
+If you do have a thin application or leave any areas unpainted, your piece will still be food safe and safe to hand wash.

 We do not recommend using these items in the dishwasher or microwave.